BhavanPahuja/History-Of-Cryptography/_medieval/Alkindi.md

 ![](https://i1.wp.com/mvslim.com/wp-content/uploads/2018/01/Al-kindi-omslag.png?w=727&ssl=1){:height="200px" width="400px"}

-To begin with, significant cryptanalytic advances originated from one of the initial descriptions of cryptanalysis and frequency from the first page of al-Kindi's manuscript on deciphering cryptographic messages.
-This discovery was driven by the analysis of the Quran which induced the invention of the frequency analysis technique.
+The first page of al-Kindi's manuscript and it's descriptions of *cryptanalysis and frequency* lead to one of the most significant cryptanalytic advances.
+This discovery was driven by the analysis of the Quran which induced the invention of the *frequency analysis technique*.
 A method was used for solving monoalphabetic substitution ciphers.

-These in substitution ciphers each character has a corresponding ciphertext that is agreed upon by the sender and the receiver.
+ In a standard substitution cipher, each character has a corresponding ciphertext that is agreed upon by the sender and the receiver.
 The messages are then created by substituting the regular characters in the message with the ciphertext characters.
-The frequency analysis technique Looks at each letter’s occurrences and compares them to the frequency pattern of letters in a language.
+The frequency analysis technique looks at each letter’s occurrences and compares them to the frequency pattern of letters in a given language.
+Through this method, the message can then be decoded by replacing the ciphertext based on its frequency.

 [Source: Biblio](https://www.biblio.com/blog/2014/11/renaissance-codes-ciphers-exhibition-folger/#)\\
 [Source: UCSD Mathematics](http://math.ucsd.edu/~crypto/java/EARLYCIPHERS/Monoalphabetic.html)\\